 The Friends of the Bear Library Association sponsors many programs and activities that make the Bear Library the best library in the State of Delaware.
 FOBL sponsors computer classes, landscaping, children’s summer reading programs, book clubs, children and adult programs and many other activities.
 In addition, the FOBL and it members have funded many enhancements and improvements to the Bear Library facility, grounds, and furnishings.

-Summer Reading Challenge began June 1, 2017 and ran through August 12th.
+Seasonal Reading Programs: An example of a program supported by the Friends of the Bear Library is the Summer Reading Challenge began June 1, 2017 and ran through August 12th.
 Participants built a better world while enjoying a summer reading program designed for their age group.
 Many prizes and awards were earned by participants.

 A note from the Bear Library Manager, Eric Kuhn, on the importance of summer reading for youth and young adults: